-1. The Burj Khalifa stands at 828 meters (2,716.5 feet) tall, soaring over Dubai.
+1. The Burj Khalifa stands at 828 meters (2716.5 feet) tall, soaring over Dubai.
 It’s three times as tall as the Eiffel Tower and nearly twice as tall as the Empire State Building.
-Laid end to end, it pieces stretch over a quarter of the way around the world.
+Laid end to end, its pieces stretch over a quarter of the way around the world.
 It’s cloud-piercing height is certainly one of the most impressive facts about Bruj Khalifa.

-2. Aside from holding the World Record for being the tallest building in the world, Burj Khalifa holds six other world records.
-The Burj Khalifa is also the tallest freestanding structure in the world, highest number of stories in the world, highest occupied floor in the world, highest outdoor observation deck in the world, elevator with longest travel distance in the world, and tallest service elevator in the world.
+2. Aside from holding the world record for being the tallest building in the world, the Burj Khalifa holds six other world records.
+The Burj Khalifa is also the tallest freestanding structure in the world, has the highest number of stories in the world, has the highest occupied floor in the world, has the highest outdoor observation deck in the world, has the elevator with longest travel distance in the world, and has the tallest service elevator in the world.

 3. One of the most mind blowing Burj Khalifa facts is how much the materials weigh.
 To put things in to perspective, the weight of the concrete is equivalent to 100,000 elephants.
 The total weight of aluminum used on the Burj Khalifa is equivalent to that of five A380 aircraft.

 4. Burj Khalifa fun facts that you can truly applaud are its sustainability and reuse of resources.
 Every year 15 million gallons of water are collected sustainably.
 The water is used for irrigation to water the landscaping and plants, for the cooling system and to supply the Dubai Fountain.

 5. Some Burj Khalifa trivia about the elevators: the building has the longest single running elevator, which is 140 floors.
 The elevators go 10 meters per second and are among the fastest in the world.
 It took us approximately only one minute to reach the observation deck on the 124th floor.

-6. One of the lesser known and more interesting facts about Burj Khalifa is that the tip of the sphere of the Burj Khalifa can be seen up to 95 kilometers away.
+6. One of the lesser known and more interesting facts about Burj Khalifa is that the tip of the sphere of the Burj Khalifa can be seen from up to 95 kilometers away.